VruttiMoradiya999/delta-demo/README.md

 # delta-demo
-This is demo (basics) for Git and GitHub
+This is demo (basics) for Git and GitHub.